 Time is of the essence when dealing with any type of damage from water, and the key is to act fast.

-Often times the damage is caused when a problem goes without being noticed right away.
-Time is of the essence when you are dealing with water damage, and the key is to act fast!
-Not only can the water ruin your carpets, ceiling, and furniture, but it can also destroy precious family possessions, important documents, and irreplaceable, personal items.
+Not only can it ruin your carpets, ceiling, and furniture, but it can also destroy precious family possessions, important documents, and irreplaceable personal items.

-You may need to vacate your home during the repairs, and the disruption of your normal routine could really have a huge impact on your way of life.
-Having to stay in a hotel or at a friend’s home isn’t the way you want to spend your week, or sometimes, weeks.
+You may need to vacate your home during the repairs, and disrupting your normal routine could greatly impact your way of life.
+Having to stay in a hotel or at a friend’s home isn’t how you want to spend your week or sometimes weeks.

 Moving quickly increases the chance that your belongings can be saved or restored.

 Sewage cleanup may be required when toilets or sinks are backed up.
 Sewage spills result in the seepage of toxic black water or gray water, which human, animal, or biological waste have contaminated.
 Sewage cleanup is a messy part of the restoration process that can pose a health risk and should always be completed by a trained professional.